Marketing Assessment & Strategy Report

 "Travel-exclusive" is a commodity claim.
 Miles, Madden, and MMGY all lead with variations of the same message.
 A CMO scanning these three sites would struggle to articulate a meaningful difference between them based on positioning alone.

 The DMO specialists are staying in their lane.
-Miles, Madden, and Love speak almost entirely to destination marketing organizations.
-None are making a serious play for private-sector CMOs.
+Miles and Madden speak almost entirely to destination marketing organizations.
+Neither is making a serious play for private-sector CMOs.
 This creates space for MMGY's growth ambitions.

 The upstream agencies are converging.
-The Shipyard's acquisition of TURNER gives them dedicated travel expertise.
-Their investment in FancyAI gives them GEO capabilities.
+Shipyard's acquisition of Fahlgren Mortine and TURNER gives them integrated travel + creative capabilities.
 BarkleyOKRP is already claiming the middle space.
-These agencies are building toward what MMGY already has — but from the opposite direction.
+These agencies are building toward what MMGY already has — from the opposite direction.

 Research is becoming a competitive battleground.
 Miles invested in DSG.
 Madden launched Voyage.
 BVK leads with proprietary methodology.
 The window during which MMGY's research portfolio is an unchallenged differentiator is narrowing.